jacksleight/statamic-memberbox/README.md

 php please vendor:publish --tag=statamic-members-config
 ```

 Then open `config/statamic/members.php` to make any changes.
-Here you can modify the route prefix used for the form pages, enable/disable the registration, edit and password forms, and control which fields are allowed to be submitted through the edit form.
+Here you can modify the route URLs used for the form pages, enable/disable any form pages, and control which fields are allowed to be submitted through the edit form.

 ### Customising the view templates